rubensworks/article-eswc2020-costmodelldf/content/solution.md

 ## Hybrid Framework
 {:#solution}

-The goal of our proposed framework is to allow servers to expose different kinds of interfaces based on the current server load and the used SPARQL queries.
+The goal of our framework
+is to expose different kinds of server interfaces based on the server load and the queries.
-Instead of making the server allow *just one interface* type per query, we propose allowing a *collection of interfaces* to be exposed per query.
+Instead of exposing *just one interface* per query, we expose a *collection of interfaces* per query.
-This allows the client to select the most desirable interface based on the clients capabilities, query plans, and other circumstances.
+This allows clients to select a combination of interfaces based on its capabilities, query plans, and other circumstances.

-To achieve such a hybrid of server interfaces, we make use of a server-side cost model for selecting a set of interfaces based on a given query, and a client-side cost model for determining a query execution plan based on the allowed interfaces.
-[](#figure-solution) shows an overview of this framework where client-side query engines start by sending a query `q` to the server, and receive an answer that contains a token `t` and a set of allowed interfaces `I`.
-Based on the returned interfaces, the client can determine a query plan over these interfaces.
-These (sub)queries can then be resolved by requesting the appropriate interfaces using the given token.
-Hereafter, we explain the server and client in more detail.

 <figure id="figure-solution">
 <img src="img/hybrid-querying.svg" alt="[Hybrid Linked Data Fragments]" style="height: 10em">